ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ##### Subscriptions for a specific ID with multiple attributes

-This type of subscription is focused to the entity which ID is the same than the one indicated in the request.
+This type of subscription is focused on the entity whose ID is the same as the one indicated in the request.
 Concretely, in the **id** key.

 All the desired attributes to be subscribed for the specific entity, need to be included in the **notification -> attrs list**.